davechurchill/STARTcraft/README.md

 Get started with Starcraft AI Development as fast as possible.

+New to Starfcraft or AI Programming?
+Watch the tutorial video: https://www.youtube.com/watch?v=czhNqUxmLks

 Currently Supported (more coming soon):
 * Windows / C++ Development using BWAPI